vikas-bhagat233/vikas-bhagat233/README.md

 ### ⚡ Current Focus & Goals

 *   🌱 **Currently Learning:** Deep diving into advanced Agentic AI workflows, LLM orchestration, and system design.
-*   🔭 **Currently Building:** More intelligent features for the *DocuSphere* ecosystem and scaling my Web3 projects.
+*   🔭 **Currently Building:** More intelligent features for the *DocuSphere* ecosystem and scaling my full-stack platforms.
-*   👯 **Open to Collaborate:** I am actively looking to contribute to open-source projects in the Generative AI and Blockchain space.
+*   👯 **Open to Collaborate:** I am actively looking to contribute to open-source projects in the Generative AI and web development space.
-*   💬 **Ask me about:** The MERN stack, Smart Contract deployment, and integrating AI into traditional web applications.
+*   💬 **Ask me about:** The MERN stack, real-time application architecture, and integrating AI into web applications.
-*   🎯 **Future Goal:** Build tech that bridges the gap between decentralized networks and artificial intelligence.
+*   🎯 **Future Goal:** Build tech that bridges the gap between scalable web infrastructure and artificial intelligence.

 <br>